What is Probate?

 Protection against creditors making a claim on the estate after the funds have been distributed.

 This is the most cost efficient and popular option which can be completed in a matter of weeks.

-We will complete a Personal application and the necessary HMRC tax returns for you and submit them to the Probate Registrars.
+We will complete a Personal application and the necessary HMRC tax returns and submit them to the Probate Registrars.

-The Grant Assist Service ensure you are remain the applicant but with our full support.
+The Grant Assist Service ensures you remain the applicant with our full support.

 There will be an application fee payable to HMCTS, currently £215 which needs to be paid when the application is submitted.

 Irrespective of which option you choose, both will produce a Grant of Probate or Letters of Administration.